jringert/alloy-diff/org.alloytools.alloy.diff/README.md

 ### 1. Read both the versions into `Module` objects
 ### 2. Merge the Signatures
 - From both the `Module` objects, create a key value pair (kvp) <signature name, signature object> for all the signatures in both versions into separate lists
-- Read from the above kvps and create a list of merged signatures by adding all the signatures which are unique in either kvp
+- Read from the above kvps and create a list of merged signatures by adding all the signatures which have unique names in either kvp

 	##### ii.
 Create constraints from Signature attributes
+	- strip attributes from the signature declaration and add them without any attributes
 	- For other (changed) signatures, convert these signatures into constraints, so that instead of running them as signatures, we can combine them and run them as constraints on the model
 	- The type of attribute of the signature is checked and if the same is available in the attributes of the second signature, it is directly added
 	- If the attributes are not same, we need to manually check and compare the types of attributes and create constraints based on the type of the attribute